authzforce/fiware/doc/UserAndProgrammersGuide.rst

 Attribute-Based Access Control
 ------------------------------

-AuthZForce provides Attribute-Based Access Control.
+AuthzForce provides Attribute-Based Access Control.
 To understand what is meant by *attribute* in the context of access control, below is the list of standard categories of attributes identified by the XACML standard:

 * Subject attributes: the subject is an actor (human, program, device, etc.) requesting access to a resource; attributes may be user ID, Organization, Role, Clearance, etc. In fact, XACML enables you to be more specific about the type of subject, e.g. intermediary subject, requesting machine, etc.
 * Resource attributes: the resource is a passive entity (from the access control perspective) on which subject requests to act upon (e.g. data but also human, device, application, etc.); resource attributes may be resource ID, URL, classification, etc.